-Life is constantly changing, but what does that mean for your insurance needs?
-Surely they don’t change that often, do they?
-You might be surprised that an annual review of your insurance policies could provide strategic changes to either enhance your policy or save you money.
+Life is constantly changing.
+What does that mean for your insurance needs?
+Surely they don’t change that often – do they?
+You might be surprised that an annual review of your insurance policies could help uncover ways to enhance your policy or save you money.
 Here are a few life events that typically warrant changes in insurance coverage:

 You’ve Accepted a New Job

-Maybe you’ve recently graduated or are looking to make an advancement in your career.
-New jobs happen and we sometimes forget to look at what changes outside the realm of paychecks and work hours.
-Often, employers might offer life and disability insurance.
+Maybe you recently graduated or you’re looking to make an advancement in your career.
+When interviewing for new jobs, we sometimes forget to look at the benefits beyond paychecks and work hours.
+Often, employers offer life and disability insurance.
 If your new employer offers benefits that you once paid for personally, it is time to cancel your plan and join theirs.

-Unfortunately the opposite can also be true.
-Perhaps you had a really solid short-term disability plan at your former employer, but the new one doesn’t offer this option.
-It’s time to do some shopping to close the gap in your coverage.
+Unfortunately, the opposite can also be true.
+Perhaps you had a solid short-term disability plan at your former employer, but your new one doesn’t offer this option.
+If that’s the case, it may be time to do some shopping to close the gap in your coverage.

 Your Income Made a Substantial Shift

-Let’s be real, you won’t always make the salary you are today.
-Although we all hope for raises, pay-cuts are also a very real situation that could arise.
-In the event of a pay-cut, you might want to assess your current options to see if there is an opportunity for cost savings or different types of policies you could use.
-For instance, you might consider swapping your full coverage life insurance for term life insurance, but keep in mind this option might not be right for everyone.
+Although we all hope for job security and pay raises, job loss or a pay-cut are situations that could arise.
+In the event of loss or reduction in pay, you might want to assess your current options to see if there is an opportunity for cost savings or a different type of policy that would benefit you.
+For instance, you might consider swapping your full coverage life insurance for term life insurance.
+Just keep in mind this option might not be right for everyone.

 You Recently Got Married or Divorced

-Marriages can bring insurance discounts, such as lumping policies together.
-Once things have settled after the wedding and honeymoon, take some time to do some shopping around for new policies.
-You and your new spouse might also find a need for additional insurance for valuables such as engagement rings.
+Marriage can bring insurance discounts, such as lumping policies together.
+Once things have settled after the wedding, take some time to shop around for new policies.
+You and your new spouse might also find a need for additional insurance to cover valuables like engagement and wedding rings.